-When Stephen learned that night blindness can be caused by Vitamin A deficiency, he decided to skip the synthetic A supplement pills and consume a whole food like cod liver oil instead.
+When Stephen learned that night blindness can be caused by Vitamin A deficiency, he decided to skip the synthetic A supplement pills.
+Instead, he took a whole food supplement like cod liver oil.
 Within 3 months, his night blindness had vanished.

 Stephen’s experience almost exactly mirrors my own.
-Within just a few months of starting on traditional diet which included cod liver oil, a natural source of Vitamin A, my night blindness disappeared and has never returned in the ensuing 13 years.
+Within a few months of starting on a traditional diet which includes natural sources of Vitamin A, my night blindness disappeared.
+What’s even more exciting, it has never returned in the ensuing 15 years.
 This is the brand I used.

-What’s particularly compelling about my story of night blindness resolution from natural Vitamin A is that when my night blindness was at its worst, I was taking a daily supplement that contained synthetic Vitamin A and beta carotene.
+What’s particularly compelling about my story is that when my night blindness was at its worst, I was taking a daily supplement that contained synthetic Vitamin A and beta carotene.
 Obviously, these Vitamin A sources were doing nothing to help my night blindness issues!

 2,038 people aged 13 to 18 years old participated in this large study.
-The researchers examined the participants’ vitamin D levels, evaluated each person for myopia and also noted the severity of the condition.
+The researchers examined the participants’ vitamin D levels, evaluated each person for myopia, and noted the severity of the condition.

-The researchers found that vitamin D levels were significantly related to severity of myopia, meaning that lower vitamin D levels were related to more severe myopia among the study participants.
+The researchers found that vitamin D levels were significantly related to the severity of myopia.
+This means that lower vitamin D levels were related to more severe myopia among the study participants.

-Did addition of traditional foods to my diet and my husband’s diet resolve our vision issues?
+Did the addition of traditional foods to my diet and my husband’s diet resolve our vision issues?

 While our story is only anecdotal and in no way scientific, the evidence sure does point in that direction!

-If you suffer from night blindness or mild nearsightedness that is causing you grief or the need for prescription lenses, it’s certainly worth a shot to incorporate traditional fats like cod liver oil into your diet for a few months to see if it helps.
+Do you suffer from night blindness or mild nearsightedness that is causing you grief or the need for prescription lenses?
+If so, it’s certainly worth a shot to incorporate traditional fats like cod liver oil into your diet for a few months to see if it helps.

 I can tell you that after more than a decade of not needing glasses for my night vision issues, I am certainly glad I made this dietary change!